-- 1. Applicants who are 18 years of age or older, or - 2.
-Graduates of a regionally accredited high school, or - 3.
-Applicants who have passed the GED (General Educational Development) test or the California High School Proficiency Exam - 4.
-Applicants who are concurrently enrolled in the K-12 system, or are approved for home study, based on the following guidelines: - Student is 14 years of age or older and has completed the eighth grade or higher. - Los Medanos College may accept special admission students for enrollment in advanced academic and vocational degree applicable credit courses provided they have: 1) obtained written parental consent\; 2) acquired a written recommendation of the principal or have an affidavit of home schooling; 3) demonstrated adequate preparation in the discipline to be studied; and 4) availed themselves of all opportunities to enroll in equivalent courses through their school of attendance. - Special admit students are limited to seven units in fall and spring terms and five units during summer session.
-Students wishing to appeal the unit limit must complete a Special Admit Introduction and a Unit Limit Waiver Form and request approval from the Director of Admissions & Records. - Special admit students 14-15 years of age must complete a Special Admit Introduction and an Age Waiver Form and request approval from the Director of Admissions & Records. - Special admit students shall conform to all LMC academic policies and regulations, as well as the code of conduct expected of all students. - Los Medanos College reserves the right to exclude or limit enrollment into impacted programs and in other programs or courses where health, safety, instructional methodology, facility constraints, or legal requirements are deemed inappropriate for these special admit students. - \ Important Note: By giving consent, parents of concurrently enrolled students agree they understand that the college is an adult learning environment and students are expected to behave accordingly.
+Applicants who are concurrently enrolled in the K-12 system, or are approved for home study, based on the following guidelines:

+- Student is 14 years of age or older and has completed the eighth grade or higher. - Los Medanos College may accept special admission students for enrollment in courses provided they have: 1) obtained written parental consent\; 2) acquired a written recommendation of the principal or have an affidavit of home schooling; 3) demonstrated adequate preparation in the discipline to be studied; and 4) availed themselves of all opportunities to enroll in equivalent courses through their school of attendance.

+- Special admit students are limited to seven units in fall and spring terms and five units during summer session.
+Students wishing to appeal the unit limit must complete a Unit Limit Waiver Form and request approval from the Director of Admissions & Records. - Special admit students 14-15 years of age must complete an Age Waiver Form and request approval from the Director of Admissions & Records. - Special admit students shall conform to all LMC academic policies and regulations, as well as the code of conduct expected of all students. - Los Medanos College reserves the right to exclude or limit enrollment into impacted programs and in other programs or courses where health, safety, instructional methodology, facility constraints, or legal requirements are deemed inappropriate for these special admit students. - \ Important Note: By giving consent, parents of concurrently enrolled students agree they understand that the college is an adult learning environment and students are expected to behave accordingly.
 Additionally, they understand that classes will be taught at the college level and the curriculum and college procedures will not be modified, nor will other accommodations be made.